 Mental Health Foundation – free mental health podcasts are available to improve mental health or to begin tackling anxiety, fear, stress, anger, physical health and poor sleep.

 Pornography - the Childline website provides sane advice about online sex, it is written for older children but its friendly, non-nonsense approach it helpful for adults too.

 Talking Space Plus - provides free Cognitive Behavioural Therapy.
 Patients receive remedial information and instructions to follow.
 CBT could suit you if you like the idea of being taken through a short, intensive program of activities to address a specific mental health problem.
 It's for Oxon GP registered residents only.

 Anxiety & the Brain - an American psychologist explains the brain processes that influence anxiety and behavioural techniques to help.
 Understanding and addressing what's physically going on in your anxious brain is a good basis for creating calm.
 There are some sound tips at the end about relaxation, distraction and sleep.

 These organisations specialise in helping anyone who has been attacked or involved in something traumatic.
-Telltale signs of trauma are that the events are deeply disturbing and healing/moving on from it doesn't happen.
+Telltale signs of trauma are that the events are deeply disturbing and healing/moving on from them doesn't happen.

 Rape Crisis - is a national charity and the umbrella body for a network of Rape Crisis Centres - women only.